jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 Workbook [here](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/blob/master/Capstone%202%20Project/Capstone%202%20-%20Modeling.ipynb)

 > NOTE: This is the same workbook as the modeling one above.
 The predictions are incorporated for each model.
-For more details regardign the linear regression, see the modeling work towards the bottom of the workbook.
+For more details regarding the linear regression, see the modeling work towards the bottom of the workbook.

 ![image](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/assets/129892021/28d12608-64cb-42a8-a99d-971b056cff2b)